Archive for category Time

 The front of this watch is the side with the gold Roman numerals up top.
 There’s an astronomical calendar, which includes a display of the phases and age of the moon, a hand that tracks the movement through the Zodiac along with the equinoxes and solstices, a rotating sky chart, hands showing both hours and minutes for sidereal time for telling the difference between sidereal and solar time.
 Sidereal time tracks the earth in relation to the stars instead of in relation to the sun and differs from solar time by plus or minus a few minutes.
 You can also see what time the sun will rise and what time it will set in the watch owner’s home city as well as how long the day and night will each be on that day.
 There are three full calendar systems in this watch.
 The first is a Gregorian perpetual calendar that includes displays for the date with a retrograde hand, day of the week, month and year in the leap year cycle.
 There are also indicators for the number of the day of the week and number of the week in the year in accordance with the ISO 8601 standard calendar.
 The second calendar is a Hebrew perpetual calendar.
 This shows the Hebrew name of the day, Hebrew name of the month, Hebrew date, Hebrew secular calendar, Hebrew year, whether the year has 12 or 13 months, where in the 19-year lunar cycle that year is, and the date of Jewish holy day Yom Kippur, which moves around the calendar.
 It has a Double retrograde split-seconds chronograph and…. it also tells the time.
 The hours and minutes are shown with regulator-style hands, meaning the hours and minutes are on separate axes.
 The small gold hands show a second time zone.

 This is how time is measured in a practical day-to-day way.
-But it does not explain the mind’s perception of time; of how, when Dan is supervising an examination room, time for him drags at a snail’s pace whereas time for the students, with so much to do, races like a mouse (a house mouse’s actual top speed is 13kmh while it ‘feels like’ 260kmh. another time-distorting example).
+But it does not explain the mind’s perception of time; of how, when my dear friend is supervising an examination room, time for him drags at a snail’s pace whereas time for the students, with so much to do, races like a mouse (a house mouse’s actual top speed is 13kmh while it ‘feels like’ 260kmh. another time-distorting example).
 This pocket-watch device is simply the measure of our observation of the motion of our planet in relation to the observable environment in which we exist, but is that all there is to time?

 I needed more.
-If Dan had been a retired Physics teacher he might have said that, according to Minkowski, who was Einstein’s Professor, time is the 4th dimension of Space-Time, additional to the three spatial dimensions of length, breadth and depth.
+If my dear friend had been a retired Physics teacher he might have said that, according to Minkowski, who was Einstein’s Professor, time is the 4th dimension of Space-Time, additional to the three spatial dimensions of length, breadth and depth.
 This formed a basis for Einstein’s theory of relativity.
 While the watch is a time-based micro management tool, Minkowski and Einstein were trying to understand macro time in a past, present and future sense.
 But what does this 4th dimension mean?
 The three dimensions of space are easy enough to understand because we can see them, but no-one seems to quite understand how time works as a 4th dimension.